Calendar Icon White

 1. Learn about Strac APIs here: https://docs.strac.io.
 Strac APIs will help you to securely store sensitive data, upload sensitive documents, redact sensitive text or documents, send information to third party partners without touching sensitive data, and more.

-2. Implement real-time detection and alerting mechanisms: Your DLP solution should be able to identify potential data breaches or policy violations in real-time and alert the relevant personnel.
+2. Implement real-time detection and alerting mechanisms: Your DLP software should be able to identify potential data breaches or policy violations in real-time and alert the relevant personnel.
 This will allow you to respond to potential issues promptly and limit damage.

 Strac DLP Real-Time Detection & Alerting